4 Reasons Not to Install macOS Monterey 12.6.6 & 11 Reasons You Should

 The firmware requires a fairly large download.
 It’s a big download for Mac owners moving their computer up from older versions of macOS Monterey and even bigger for those moving up from older software.
 Keep that in mind if you need to use your Mac for work or school.
 The update could take quite a bit of time to complete.

 If you install macOS Monterey 12.6.6 on your Mac, and you run into issues, you can downgrade your Mac’s software in an attempt to improve its performance.
 Unlike iOS and iPadOS, the macOS downgrade is always open.

-If you’re currently debating a move to macOS Monterey 12.6, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on older macOS Monterey software, macOS Big Sur, or whatever version of macOS your Mac is currently running, for a little bit longer.
+If you’re currently debating a move to macOS Monterey 12.6.6, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on older software for a little bit longer.

 Install macOS Monterey 12.6.6 for Better Security